Chaganti-Reddy/dotfiles/essential_info.md

 3. If you are installing docker then go through - https://karnablog.netlify.app/docker-cli/

-4. If you are using zen-browser, for extra theming go through ~/dotfiles/Extras/Extras/Zen Browser/ folder and use them in ~/.zen/ use folder
+4. If you are using zen-browser, to import mods cp ~/dotfiles/Extras/Extras/zen-mods/zen-themes.json to ~/.zen/Default(Release) folder.

 5. If you are installing YTERMUSIC then go through - https://github.com/ccgauche/ytermusic/blob/master/README.md